lootie/KernelMatrices.jl/example/paperscripts/README.txt

+IF YOU ARE NOT USING A TAGGED RELEASE THAT COINCIDES WITH A SUBMISSION OF THE MANUSCRIPT, I CANNOT PROMISE THAT THESE SCRIPTS WILL RUN.

 These are the exact scripts used to generate the various results/benchmarks in the paper corresponding with the release of this software suite.